Michaelray14/littlelemon/README.md

 - We set up a MySQL database and users.

-- We also implemeneted the Django REST Framework(DRF).
+- We also implemented the Django REST Framework(DRF).

 - We installed Djoser and tested with insomnia to check for any bugs or errors with the application.